-Does the booster auxiliary organiz ation conduct annual financial au dits/reviews? □ Yes □ No
+Does the booster auxiliary organization conduct annual financial audits/reviews? ☐ Yes ☐ No

 Attach a copy of your proposed budget for the upcoming school year.

-Upcoming School Year Planned M Upcoming School Year Planned Meetings (or attach schedule):
+Upcoming School Year Planned Meetings (or attach schedule):

-Date Time Loca tion
+Date Time Loca ation

 Upcoming School Year Planned F undraisers (or attach schedule):

-Activity Date Loca tion
+Activity Date Loca ation

-conducting this organization, inclu to abide by them.
-We will submit a principal/school administrator or d We, the members of this booster auxiliary organization, have read and understand the rules for forming and conducting this organization, including the district's board policy and administrative regulations, and agree to abide by them.
-We will submit a contact list and two copies of the proposed constitution and bylaws to the principal/school administrator or designee, who will review the application for approval, as well as any other information required by the district.
+We, the members of this booster a conducting this organization, inclu to abide by them.
+We will submit a principal/school administrator or d information required by the district ding the district's board policy and a contact list and two copies of the esignee, who will review the appli d administrative r proposed const egulations, and a tution and bylaws gree s to the

 Signature of Organization President Date

 District/School Site Approvals:

 Principal/School Administrator: Signature Date

 District Board Recognition and Ap proval:

 District Administrator: Signature Date

 Title: